marky731/Trichess-Board/Assets/README_ThreePlayerTurnSystem.md

 3. **PieceController**: Only allows the current player to select their pieces
 4. **BoardClickHandler**: Moves pieces and advances to the next player's turn
 5. **TurnIndicator**: Displays whose turn it is in the UI
+6. **PieceSelector**: Manages piece highlighting based on the current player

 ## How It Works